|

 Pumpkin class -- inherits the Squash class

-Crop interface -- contains 1 abstract method called yield
+Crop interface -- contains 1 abstract method called yield ( ) that returns a double representing the yeild from a crop.

 2. Modify NewGuiGraphicsDemo to act as a diffusion simulation as follows:

 Add a Dot class that defines the characteristics of a dot.
 Include public fields for the x and y coordinates, x and y velocities, and the color of the dot (called dotColor).This class should have 2 constructers.
 The first will have no parameters or code in it (it's required for subclasses).
-The second will have an int parameter that sets a value for dotColor and an int parameter that sets a value for x-coordinate.
+The second will have an Color parameter that sets a value for dotColor and an int parameter that sets a value for x-coordinate.
 All other initial values of fields will be set using appropriately sized random number generators.
 Remember, the x-coordinate will locate the dot on the correct side of the screen.

 Add a RedDot and a BlueDot class.
 Have both extend the Dot Class.
-Both classes will set the respective color of the dot (red or blue) and set the correct screen side by calling the
+Both classes will set the respective color of the dot (red or blue) and set the correct screen side by calling the super class constructor in their constructor.
+To see how this is done, see the InheritanceInterfaceDemo code.

 Create an ArrayList of red dots that start on the left side and an ArrayList of blue dots that start on the right side.
 The 2 ArrayLists will be created in the GraphicsDisplay class (see the example code at right).